Pendennis Castle Family Guide

 - Food and drink: Our castle café offers a wide range of traditional treats – with regulars like Cornish pasties, freshly made sandwiches and homemade cakes.
 Gluten-free and dairy-free options are available, and we have a special lunchbox for our younger visitors.

-- Toilets: Toilets and baby changing facilities can be found in the Royal Artillery Barracks building.
+- Toilets: Toilets and baby changing facilities can be found near the cafe

-- Dogs: Dogs on a lead are welcome throughout the site.
-There is outside seating at the tearoom, ideal for dog owners.
+- Dogs: Dogs on a lead are welcome at Pendennis Castle.
+There is outdoor seating at the tearoom, perfect for dog owners.